Zombieliu/dubhe/packages/sui-cli/README.md

 It comes with

-1. `schemagen <configPath>`: Autogenerate Dubhe schemas based on the store schemas config file
+1. `schemagen`: Autogenerate Dubhe schemas based on the store schemas config file
 2. `publish`: Deploy your own project on the specified sui network.
 3. `upgrade`: Upgrade your own project on the specified sui network.
 4. `localnode`: Start a local Sui node for development